MicrosoftDocs/customer-insights/ci-docs/journeys/copy-or-restore.md

 ---
-title: Manage your Dynamics 365 Customer Insights - Journeys environments
+title: Copy or restore environments
-description: How to copy a production Dynamics 365 Customer Insights - Journeys environment to a sandbox environment for experiments and testing. ms.date: 08/21/2023 ms.topic: article
+description: How to copy a production Dynamics 365 Customer Insights environment to a sandbox environment for experiments and testing. ms.date: 09/13/2023 ms.topic: article
 author: alfergus
 ms.author: alfergus